Information on the model motion to adopt parental leave from the Labour Group within the area of Wales.

 This Labour Group notes:

-- As of October 2020, only 28 out of 121 Labour councils and only 31 out of 143 opposition Labour Groups are led by women;
+- As of February 2022, two of the ten Labour controlled councils in Wales are led by women, and two of the nine Labour Groups in Opposition are led by women;

 - That the equalities section of the Labour Party Democracy Review mandates all Labour councils and Labour Groups to introduce a parental leave policy for to cover their group and their council as applicable;